vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 {% endhighlight %}
 *app/controllers/registrations_controller.rb*

 At this point, we could override the `create` and `update` actions from the original controller and be done.
-But we'd have to duplicate a lot of logic from the original controller - nothing changes for users who register with an e-mail that isn't already in use.
+But we'd have to duplicate a lot of logic from the parent controller - nothing changes for users who register with an e-mail that isn't already in use.

-Another approach might be to check for a duplicate email address before calling the parent method via `super`.
+Another approach might be to check for a duplicate email address and then call the parent method via `super`.
 If the address is a duplicate, we'd set a fake success message and email a password reset token.
 If it's not, we'd proceed with the parent method.

 Unfortunately, that would cause problems if there's an email uniqueness validation error _and_ some other validation error.
 Users who submit a duplicate email as well as an invalid password, for example, should see an invalid password error.
-In other words, they should have the same experience as a user who submits a unique email address.
-In the system described above, they would see a fake success message instructing them to check their email.
+They should have the same experience as a user who submits a unique email address.
+But in the system described above, they would see a fake success message instructing them to check their email.

 We should only set a fake success message if email validation fails _and_ all other checks succeed.
 In other words, we need to validate the entire record first.

-Luckily, Devise provides use with a helpful `yield` statement in the original controller.
+Luckily, Devise provides us with a helpful `yield` statement in the original controller.
 We can pass a code block to `super` which will be executed after validation, but before setting a success or failure message - exactly when we want to handle a duplicate email address.

 Our new controller looks like this: